tony-o/tony-o.github.io/articles/20211023-why-visual-and-aural-programming-arent.md

 It's not prevalent and it likely won't be.
 My feeling is that speech programming likely has the same problems.

 Information density is the biggest problem facing alternatives to typed or written languages.
-If you use the Lexical Density (LD) metrics for plain language writing versus speaking you find that most spoken language is about 40% efficient while written languages are closer to 60% [need ref].
+If you use the Lexical Density (LD) metrics for plain language writing versus speaking you find that most spoken language is about 40% efficient while written languages are closer to 60% [^fn1].
 The method behind LD is that you remove filler words ("the", "an", etc) and analyze the text as a ratio of what's left to the total words.
 Up to the start of this sentence this article's LD is 55%.
 That means half of it is merely fluff for your reading pleasure.

 ### Speech